Wall Street Scholar FAQs

 What happens once I submit my application?

-Applications are processed on a rolling basis, and selected candidates will be invited to interview.
+Applications are processed on a rolling basis, and selected candidates will be notified of the decision and invited to interview.

 Is Wall Street Scholars part of the Honors College?